stnolting/neorv32/README.md

 on the RISC-V-compliant NEORV32 CPU.
 The processor is intended as *ready-to-go* auxiliary processor within a larger SoC designs or as stand-alone custom microcontroller.

+:books: For detailed information take a look at the [NEORV32 data sheet (pdf)](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).
+The doxygen-based documentation of the *software framework* is available online at [GitHub-pages](https://stnolting.github.io/neorv32/files.html).

-:label: The project’s change log is available in the [CHANGELOG.md](https://github.com/stnolting/neorv32/blob/master/CHANGELOG.md) file in the root directory of this repository.
+:label: The project’s change log is available as [CHANGELOG.md](https://github.com/stnolting/neorv32/blob/master/CHANGELOG.md) in the root directory of this repository.
-To see the changes between releases visit the project's [release page](https://github.com/stnolting/neorv32/releases).
+To see the changes between *stable* releases visit the project's [release page](https://github.com/stnolting/neorv32/releases).

-:books: The doxygen-based documentation of the software framework is available online at [GitHub-pages](https://stnolting.github.io/neorv32/files.html).

-:page_facing_up: For more detailed information take a look at the [NEORV32 data sheet (pdf)](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).
+:white_check_mark: Check out the [project boards](https://github.com/stnolting/neorv32/projects) for a list of current ideas and features being planned or work-in-progress.

+:bulb: Feel free to open a [new issue](https://github.com/stnolting/neorv32/issues) or start a [new discussion](https://github.com/stnolting/neorv32/discussions) if you have questions, comments, ideas or bug-fixes.
+Check out how to [contriute](#ContributeFeedbackQuestions).

 ### Key Features